 - Poor team organization: unfair distribution of tasks and time, communication problems, wasted talent, incorrect prioritization of tasks.

-- Insufficient team: the workload exceeds the HR available.
+- Not enough team members: the workload exceeds the HR available.
 This may be due to the capabilities of the team members or to the scarcity of time and material resources available to carry them out.

 Main signs of stress in the workplace

 - Deterioration of relationships among colleagues and with bosses/subordinates.

 - Decrease in motivation and commitment to the company, which worsens the situation.

 - Deterioration of physical and psychological health: how to handle stress at work can be tiring.
 It damages the immune system, worsens attention and memory, and generates a feeling of anguish and helplessness if it is very prolonged.
 That is why it is behind so many medical leaves when it is not addressed in time.

 - Take care of communication: Effective communication can help manage expectations, delegate tasks, and foster a supportive work environment.
 Additionally, practice active listening and seek clarification when needed to prevent misunderstandings that can contribute to stress at work.